Hornbostel–Sachs: Shaken membranophones (212)

-Instruments which are shaken, the membrane being vibrated by objects inside the drum (rattle drums).
+Instruments that are shaken, the membrane being vibrated by objects inside the drum (rattle drums).

 Plucked membranophones (22)

 Instruments with a string attached to the membrane, so that when the string is plucked, the membrane vibrates (plucked drums).

 Some commentators believe that instruments in this class ought instead to be regarded as chordophones (see below).

 Friction membranophones (23)

 Instruments in which the membrane vibrates as a result of friction.
 These are drums which are rubbed, rather than being struck.